 Spiralized apple filo pastry is the perfect easy budget dessert.
 Taking less than 30 minutes to make and suitable hot or cold this is a fantastic tasty treat!

-This spiralized apple filo pastry was conjured up by thinking of how to make a really simple, cheap festive dessert.
+This spiralized apple filo pastry was conjured up by thinking how I could make a really simple, cheap festive dessert.

-Plus, it is delicious cold too.
+Plus, it’s delicious cold too.
 Kind of like a Danish pastry, you know?